The Kyle and Jackie O Show: Who Do You Believe

-Kyle and Jackie are each told of a separate item that they must convince the listener is in studio, only one item is in studio whilst the other has to lie.
-If the listener correctly guesses who is telling the truth about the actual item that is in studio they win.
+Kyle and Jackie were each told of a separate item that they had to convince the listener is in the studio.
+Only one item was in studio, whilst the other had to lie.
+If the listener correctly guesses who was telling the truth about the actual item that was in the studio they won.

 Only Lying

-A listener has to try to convince a friend/relative they know of, is that what they have done is the truth, in which Kyle & Jackie would end the call by saying, "Only Lying" before it goes too far.
-That listener would then be rewarded with $1000.
+A listener had to try to convince a friend/relative that the lie they were telling is truthful, before Kyle & Jackie end the call by saying, "Only Lying" before it went too far.
+That listener would then be rewarded with $1,000.

 Gibberish

-Based on the infamous game on Instagram, two listeners call up & Jackie & Brooklyn plays on the callers behalf.
-Kyle will give the phrase/sentence that is in gibberish and Jackie and Brooklyn must correctly identify what the phrase/sentence is actually saying.
+Based on the infamous game on Instagram, two listeners called up, and Jackie & Brooklyn played on the callers behalf.
+Kyle would give the phrase/sentence that is in gibberish, and Jackie and Brooklyn had to correctly identify what the phrase/sentence was actually saying.

 2Q's for 20K

-Listener calls up and Jackie & Kyle play on behalf of the caller.
-Jackie is placed with the listener in the Cone of Silence first, to which Brooklyn gives the two words.
-Kyle names the first thing that comes to mind relating to those two words, then he goes into the cone of silence and Jackie comes out with the listener does the same.
-If both Kyle and Jackie's answers end up matching, then that listener wins $20K.
+Listener called up and Jackie & Kyle played on behalf of the caller.
+Jackie was placed with the listener in the Cone of Silence first, to which Brooklyn gave the two words.
+Kyle named the first thing that comes to mind relating to those two words, then he went into the cone of silence and Jackie came out with the listener who did the same.
+If both Kyle and Jackie's answers ended up matching, then that listener won $20,000.